The Office of Sponsored Programs assist faculty with any training or compliance required by their grant, their sponsor, or federal regulations.

 Another valuable resource that was developed by the Office of Research Integrity is “The Lab.”
 In this training module, you become the lead character in an interactive movie and must make decisions about integrity in research that can have long-term consequences.
 The simulation addresses Responsible Conduct of Research topics such as avoiding research misconduct, mentorship responsibilities, handling data, responsible authorship, and questionable research practices.
 To access this training module, visit: http://ori.hhs.gov/TheLab/

-If you have any questions or concerns regarding research compliance and training, or if you are unable to access the modules, please contact the Office of Graduate Studies and Research at 410-548-3549.
+If you have any questions or concerns regarding research compliance and training, or if you are unable to access any of the above the modules, please contact the Office of Sponsored Programs at 410-677-0047.